digitalfabrik/integreat-cms/docs/src/api-docs.rst

    [
      {
        "id": Number,                       // id of region
        "name": String,                     // prefix + name of region "path": String,                     // path to site (without host) "live": Boolean,                    // determines if the region is live or hidden "prefix": String | null,            // prefix of region name, e.g. "Stadt" "name_without_prefix": String,      // region name without prefix "plz": Number | null,               // plz (Postleitzahl/ZIP) of region "extras": Boolean,                  // true if at least one extra is enabled "events": Boolean,                  // true if events are enabled "pois": Boolean,                    // true if points of interest are enabled "push_notifications": Boolean,      // true if push-notifications are enabled "longitude": Number | null,         // longitude of the geographic center of the region "latitude": Number | null,          // latitude of the geographic center of the region "bounding_box": [                   // The bounding box of the region, containing two coordinates [Number, Number], [Number, Number]
         ],
        "aliases": {                        // value can also be NULL "<alias>": {                    // name of a region alias (smaller municipality within a region) "longitude": Number,        // longitude of the geographic center of the region alias "latitude": Number,         // latitude of the geographic center of the region alias } | null,
            ...
         }
-       "tunews": Boolean,               // true if TüNews are enabled "external_news": Boolean,       // true if external news provider are enabled "languages": [
+       "tunews": Boolean,                  // true if TüNews are enabled "zammad_privacy_policy": str | null // link to custom Integreat Chat privacy policy "external_news": Boolean,           // true if external news provider are enabled "languages": [
          {
             "id": Number,
             "code": String,                // language-code, e.g. "de" or "en" "bcp47_tag": String,
             "native_name": String,
             "dir": String                  // reading direction {"ltr"|"rtl"}
          },
          ...
         ],
         "is_chat_enabled": Boolean,        // whether the Integreat Chat is enabled for the region },
      ...
    ]